exercism/python/exercises/practice/luhn/.approaches/recursion/content.md

 and a stack overflow error will occur.
 ```

-The `luhny_bin()` mtehod should terminate when there are no more characters to process.
+The `luhny_bin()` method should terminate when there are no more characters to process.
 By using the [falsiness][falsiness] of an empty list, the [`not` operator][not-operator] can be used instead of comparing the `len()` of the list to `0`.
-When all of the characters have been iterated, the function returns if the position is greater than `1` and if the sum is evenly divisible by `10`.
+When all of the characters have been iterated, the method returns if the position is greater than `1` and if the sum is evenly divisible by `10`.

 While there are still characters in the list to iterate, the list is [destructured][destructure] into `head, *tail`.
 The [`isdigit()`][isdigit] method is used to see if the head character is a digit.